The Psychology of Mediation: Issues of Self and Identity and the IDR Cycle

-33 Pages Posted: 26 Jan 2008 Last revised: 22 Feb 2017
+33 Pages Posted: 26 Jan 2008 Last revised: 27 Jul 2017

 Issues of self-identity and self-esteem play an important role in mediation.
 They may be described in different ways.
-Sometimes people speak of a party's need to save face, or of a person's ego clouding their thinking, or, in psychoanalytic terms, of narcissistic issues, (a term which no longer necessarily connotes pathology).
-However they are described, they are part and parcel of the fabric of mediation.
-Put simply, most people take the conflict personally and the outcome of the mediation as a reflection of who they are.
+Sometimes people speak of a party's need to save face, or of a person's ego clouding their thinking, or, in psychological terms, of narcissistic issues, (a term which no longer necessarily connotes pathology).

+When the parties go through an impasse in the course of the mediation, the mediator, too, may be required to give up her own hopes for settlement and her own illusions about her power to achieve settlement.
+With a mediator's frank acknowledgement of the fact that settlement may not be achieved after all, the parties are forced to take responsibility for their own choices.
+Often it is at just this point that resolution is achieved.
 The importance of the mediator's respect or deep recognition of the parties is also emphasized.
 Respect has the advantage of validating the party as a human being while simultaneously addressing the psychological issue inevitably being stimulated by the mediation - the validity, stability and value of the party's sense of identity.
 Deep recognition is seen as contrasting with and complementing 'mindfulness' practice and with recognition as discussed in other spiritual traditions and by intersubjective theorists.

 Keywords: mediation, negotiation, identity, narcissism, psychology, respect, spirituality, psychoanalysis, neuroscience, self-esteem

 Suggested Citation: Suggested Citation